Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/example-problems.rst

 Example Problems
 ================

 Here are some examples of problems and a possible solution using the six step method.
 Note that these problems are not necessarily problems that you would use a computer to help you solve.
 This is an important thing to remember, not all problems should be solved with a computer.
 Although this book is about solving problems using a computer, there are many problems that are better solved not using a computer and that is perfectly OK.
 Sometimes your job as a programmer might be to identify that you should not be solving the problem on a computer.
-Latter on these six steps will be translated into six step used to solve problems that a programmer can use.
+Later on these six steps will be translated into six steps used to solve problems that a programmer can use.

 Folding Paper
 -------------